Asterics2020-Obelics/School2019/profile/README.md

 - There are also "sampling profilers" that sample a process at given time intervals.
 This is what `psrecord` does, and also what system monitor tools do.
 We didn't cover them here, but some links to other profilers are given in the next section.
 - Use `memory_profiler` to monitor the memory usage of Python code. `%memit` for a single statement, and `%mprun` for line-by-line profiling of a given function.
 - Use `sys.getsize` or Numpy `array.nbytes` or Pandas `data_frame.info()` to see the memory usage for a given object.

+## Exercise

+Let's try to apply what we have learned to a longer and more complex example.

+How to make cash with Python, fast!

+:point_right: Read and run [cash.py](cash.py).

+:point_right: Measure the execution time and peak memory use.

+:point_right: Profile the execution, and browse the profile stats to see where the time is spent.

+:point_right: Create a line-by-line profile for the `cash` function.

+:point_right: For `x = np.ones(int(1e6))`, use `%timeit` to check how long `x + x`, `x * x`, `x ** 2` and `np.log(x)` take.
+How does the execution time change with array size (e.g. try 1 or 1000 elements)?

+:point_right: Try different data types (32 and 64 bit floats and integers) for the simple statements and `cash.py`.
+Which data type is fastest?

+:point_right: Try to optimise the implementation of the `cash` function for this test case.
+Is there a better way to implement it using Numpy?
+Maybe try [numba](http://numba.pydata.org), [numexpr](https://numexpr.readthedocs.io), [Cython](https://cython.org), [Tensorflow](https://www.tensorflow.org) or [pytorch](https://pytorch.org)?
+Can you find a way to use multiple CPU cores or even a GPU?
+How big is the speedup compared to the reference implementation that you can achieve?

+Note: the task is to profile and optimise the function implemenation, don't change the function inputs (e.g. use different or adaptive binning) or outputs (assert on result value should still pass).

 ## Going further